Rolodophone/nea/report/report.md

 On Android, the game will use gesture controls (i.e. tapping and swiping different areas of the screen); I think this will create a tactile and satisfying experience for the player.
 I'm not entirely decided on what the controls will be yet, but perhaps the best approach would be that the left thumb is used for moving around (using a virtual, on-screen joystick), and the right thumb is used for attacking/blocking.
 Then, you could punch by swiping the right-hand side of the screen with your right thumb.
 Maybe you could swipe diagonally upwards for a high punch, or directionally downwards for a low punch.

 Of course, on Windows and Linux, the controls will have to be different.
 My initial idea is that the left hand will control movement using the W, A, S and D keys.
-The A and D keys could be used to run left or right respectively, the S key to roll or go down stairs and the W key to jump or go up stairs.
+The A and D keys could be used to run left or right respectively, the S key to roll or go down to the ground level, and the W key to jump or go up to the platform.
 The right hand will be used for attacking.
 Maybe it could simply be using the mouse to perform the same gestures as on Android.
 In other words, to punch you would click and drag the cursor to the right.

 One concern I have with these controls is that they require more work from the user.
 Usually in a mobile fighting game, all the user has to do to punch or kick is tap a button.
-I want to try something new for my game as I think it would be more satisfying to attack using a combination of different swipes than simply pressing buttons, but I might be wrong and it might be too difficult to learn.
-I will decide what the actual controls will be through protoyping and testing to see if it feels natural and is comfortable for the user.
+I want to try something new for my game as I think it would be more satisfying to attack using a combination of different swipes than simply pressing buttons, but I might be wrong – it might be too difficult to learn.
+I will decide what the actual controls will be through prototyping and testing to see if it feels natural and is comfortable for the user.

 ### Theme